young-woman-holding-lego-house

 If you’re saving for a house deposit in NZ, you should be aiming for 20% of the purchase price of your preferred property.
 If you’re looking at properties worth $600,000, for example, you should aim for a deposit of $120,000.

-That said, as mentioned above there are ways and means to secure a loan if you haven’t yet saved a deposit of 20%, including Kāinga Ora’s First Home Loan scheme, the First Home Grant, and withdrawing from your KiwiSaver.
+That said, as mentioned above there are ways and means to secure a loan if you haven’t yet saved a deposit of 20%, including Kāinga Ora’s First Home Loan scheme and withdrawing from your KiwiSaver account.

 Can you get a mortgage with a 10% deposit?